 What is sleep apnea?

 This common disorder affects breathing patterns during sleep.
-Obtrusive sleep apnea, the most common form of the condition, causes apneas, or pauses in breathing, due to the airway collapsing.
+Obstructive sleep apnea, the most common sleep-related breathing disorder, causes apneas, or pauses in breathing, due to the airway collapsing.
 These apneas can last from several seconds to several minutes.
 Usually, normal breathing begins again accompanied by a gasping or choking noise.
 Common symptoms of sleep apnea include loud snoring (snoring occurs from the air being unable to flow through the collapsed airway), mood swings or irritability during the day, and dozing off while watching TV, reading, or performing other daily activities.

 What are the dangers of sleep apnea?